 This exhibition features work by Nicole Banowetz, an artist and educator working in inflatable sculpture.
 The work in this exhibition will highlight micro-organisms found within SVSU's Wetlands Preserve.
 She received her B.F.A. in Sculpture from Colorado State University.
 This exhibition is supported in part by the SVSU Biology Department and is recipient of the Dow Visiting Artists & Scholars grant.

-*Photos shown above may not be in the actual exhibition.
+*Photos shown above are meant to illustrate the style of work that Banowetz creates and may not be in the actual exhibition.

 All gallery exhibitions, lectures and receptions are free and open to the public.
 Click the following link for open gallery hours or call (989) 964-2291.
 The University Art Gallery is located in the Arbury Fine Arts Center on the campus of Saginaw Valley State University, svsu.edu/visit/campusmaps.